 Impact of omnichannel strategies on the retail industry

-The key to success in the retail sector consists of optimizing the customer experience.
+The key to success in the retail sector consists of optimising the customer experience.
 This involves approaching the business strategy from an omnichannel perspective.
 According to a report by Aberdeen Group, companies that implement omnichannel strategies grow three times as quickly as those that don’t.

 When it comes to the supply chain, omnichannel retail has created new challenges for the commerce and distribution sectors.
-Logistics forms part of the value offer of online sales, and it’s one of the factors upon which consumers place the most importance.
+Logistics forms part of the value offer of online sales and it’s one of the factors upon which consumers place the most importance.
 Most major retailers are working to make 24-hour deliveries a reality.
 All the same, according to a survey by CommerceHub, despite the fact that speedy shipping is fundamental, delivery certainty is even more critical.
 Brands need to meet expectations.
 If consumers experience a delay, over half of them would think twice about purchasing from that retailer in the future.

-BOPIS, BORIS, and other logistics flows generated by online shopping
+BOPIS, BORIS and other logistics flows generated by online shopping

 The increase in the type and number of logistics flows stemming from e-commerce has made it more difficult to plan operations.
-This has given rise to omnichannel order management, also known as omnichannel order fulfillment.
+This has given rise to omnichannel order management, also known as omnichannel order fulfilment.

 When preparing omnichannel orders, the company’s stock is managed in an integrated manner.
-Upon receiving a purchase order, logistics software assesses the channels (warehouses and stores) and geographic locations available in order to assign the preparation of the order.
-From the customer’s point of view, omnichannel order management makes it possible for them to buy, pick up, and return their orders as they choose to do so.
+Upon receiving a purchase order, logistics software assesses the channels (warehouses and shops) and geographic locations available in order to assign the preparation of the order.
+From the customer’s point of view, omnichannel order management makes it possible for them to buy, pick up and return their orders as they choose to do so.

 The numerous flexible options for deliveries and returns have created new logistics flows that are worth noting: